-12 – 12:50 PM Live GoToWebinar by Thomas A. “Tad” David, Florida Courts Dispute Resolution Center Chief of Alternative Dispute Resolution.
-Course number 6601 is approved for 1 CLE credit, all of which may be applied toward Professionalism.
-ADR Section members register for only $50.
-REGISTER
+Originally presented on November 9, 2022, as a live GoToWebinar by Thomas A. “Tad” David, Florida Courts Dispute Resolution Center Chief of Alternative Dispute Resolution.
+Course number 6601 is approved until approximately May 9, 2025, for 1 CLE credit, all of which may be applied toward Professionalism.
+The course is available to buy online:

 Thomas A. “Tad” David has been the Chief of Alternative Dispute Resolution for the Office of the State Courts Administrator since July 2021.
 Prior to coming to the Dispute Resolution Center, Mr. David held several positions within all three branches of state government.
 Mr. David’s service to the state includes a tenure as General Counsel for OSCA from 2014 through 2018.
 Before coming to work with the state, he began his legal career in private practice and is licensed in Florida and Georgia.
 Mr. David received his B.B.A. from the University of Georgia in 1992, and his J.D. from Florida State University, College of Law in 2003.